 In that regard, Hufford says the cross-selling between the financial and sports sites is relatively minimal: “We certainly try, but it’s traditionally been very hard to get sports bettors in to financials and vice versa.
 They are two different sets of clientele.
 Sports bettors are recreational, whereas the financial guys are taking it quite seriously and doing a lot of research – it is part of their portfolio.”

 Financial betting is still the largest net contributor to Spreadex revenue – almost two thirds according to estimates, although the company would not confirm a figure – and has seen significant growth in recent years, helped by the volatility of the markets and the fact that it’s simply a good product, according to Hufford.
 “Buying and selling shares with stockbrokers is cumbersome and expensive,” he says.
-“Spread betting is arguably a lot cheaper, a lot more tax-efficient and it gives you more access to markets.
+“Spread betting is a lot more tax-efficient, arguably a lot cheaper, and it gives you more access to markets.
 If you see on the news that oil has plummeted, there aren’t many places you can do something about it.
 With a spread betting account you can trade in equities, oil, commodities, forex, world stock markets, anything you like, and there aren’t many places that offer that diversity from one account.”

 In fact, Hufford is so confident in his product he says he would welcome more competition on financial betting markets from fixed-odds heavyweights if it meant more mainstream recognition of the sector.